BUSTER-21/examples/api_documentation/docs/source/examples/fetch_output.rst

   :?isCommonModel=:

-    Get list of Live Contexts each corresponding to a live common model (M[0]) and a live entity.
+    Get list of Live Contexts each corresponding to a live common model (i.e. M[0]) and a live entity.
 Set this to true if you do not have a specific model id.

   :?offset=: